DevRel-Foundation/governance/README.md

 ### 2️⃣ Working Group Structure

 Working groups were created to address the different challenges that this community put together and discussed during the 2024 community calls and open survey.
 Each WG operates independently and is bound by its own charter, which specifies the role election process, communication channels, rotations, and more.
-However, all WGs should have at least the following roles: Managers (Project and Community management roles) and Participants
+However, all WGs should have at least these two following roles: Managers (Project and Community management roles) and Participants.

+> General milestones achieved to date and text steps for working groups become fully operational can be found in the [Working Group Cohort Project Board](https://github.com/orgs/DevRel-Foundation/projects/7/views/1)

 <details>
   <summary>